Aging & Health A to Z

 There is no cure for Alzheimer’s disease or vascular dementia.
-But there are medications, treatments, and strategies that can slow declines, help people with dementia make the most of the abilities they have and function as well as possible to have the highest possible quality of life.
+But there are medications, treatments, and strategies that help.
+They can slow declines, help people with dementia make the most of the abilities they have, and function as well as possible to have the highest possible quality of life.

 When caring for someone with dementia, physicians and other healthcare professionals will:

-- Identify, treat, and monitor underlying health problems, such as heart disease and diabetes, that boost risks of dementia and can worsen symptoms
+- Identify, treat, and monitor underlying health problems that increase risks of dementia and can worsen symptoms (such as heart disease and diabetes).

-- Check for and treat other things that contribute to changes in mental abilities and mood, such as depression, pain, hearing loss or vision loss
+- Check for and treat other things that can contribute to changes in mental abilities and mood, such as depression, pain, hearing loss, or vision loss.

 - Watch for new medical problems.